 There are two interpretive signs at this waypoint.
 One of them has the answers to the questions below.

-Which type of granite is not mentioned on the sign?
+Which type of geologic process is not mentioned on the sign?

 Waypoint 4: Solo Spire